innogames/serveradmin/docs/extending.rst

 usually comes by owned by the "postgres" user and the "ident" authentication enabled.
 This means that users on the local system can connect to the server with their usernames.
-You can switch to the "postgres" user and create a user matching your system username to avoid dealing with authentication again::
+You can switch to the "postgres" user and create a superuser matching your system username to avoid dealing with authentication again::

    sudo su postgres
-   createuser myusername
+   createuser -s myusername

 You would also need a database for the application::